 The OCF of the Trust was compared against the 'market rate' of similar external funds.

-The OCF of 0.79%3 was found to have compared favourably with those of similar externally managed funds.
+The OCF of 0.78% compared favourably with those of similar externally managed funds.

 Note that EPFL has not charged an entry fee, exit fee or any other event-based fees on this Trust.

 6. Comparable Services